 In order to solve the climate crisis we must dramatically increase the amount of funding going to local nonprofit organizations and community leaders who are working around the world to implement renewable energy, nature conservation, and regenerative agriculture projects.
 In order to achieve the 1.5°C goal of the Paris Climate Agreement, it is estimated that we need to triple current levels of funding to $1.5 trillion annually.
 It could take considerable time to increase flows of private and public to this level, and we simply don’t have time to wait.

 Philanthropy can step in during this critical decade of 2021-2030 playing a key role in accelerating the climate action needed to limit global temperature rise to 1.5°C in.
 But unfortunately philanthropic capital is sitting on the sidelines.
 Globally, less than 2% of all philanthropic dollars support organizations that work on climate change and environmental issues.
-Approximately 0.5% of philanthropy goes to environmental initiatives in the Global South, and less than 0.06% goes to women-led environmental initiatives.
+Approximately 0.5% of philanthropy goes to environmental initiatives in the Global South, and only 0.2% goes to women-led environmental initiatives.
 Given escalating risks from climate change and biodiversity loss, it is clear that this dynamic must change.

 One Earth is on a bold mission to 10x climate philanthropy by 2030, filling the funding gaps urgently needed by communities on the frontlines of the climate crisis, with a special emphasis on initiatives led by women, indigenous peoples, and leaders of color.
 Building upon a far-reaching network of field experts and grassroots leaders, One Earth has developed an innovative approach to climate philanthropy that weaves together scientific collaboration, impactful grantmaking, and inspiring media.